The Blue Willow Pattern Story

-So take a good look at the plate again and I’ll tell you the story of what is said to be the Chinese equivalent of Robinson Crusoe to us.
+So take a good look at the plate again and I’ll tell you the story of what is said to be the Chinese equivalent of Robinson Crusoe to the Western World.
 It is the story of the Willow Pattern Plate.

 On the right-hand side of the plate you can see a Chinese house of unusual size and magnificence.
 The wealth of the owner is indicated by its being two storeys high – a rare thing in the past in China, and by the existence of buildings at the back, and by the large and rare trees which are growing on all sides of the main building.
 This house belonged to a mandarin of great power and influence, who had amassed considerable wealth in serving the Emperor.
 The work was actually performed by an active secretary, named Chang, while the business of the master consisted in receiving bribes from the merchants, at whose smuggling and illegal traffic he winked, in exact proportion as he was paid for it.
 Suddenly however the wife of the Mandarin died and he requested the Emperor to allow him to retire from his arduous duties.
 He was particularly urgent in this request because the merchants had began to talk loudly of the unfairness and dishonesty of the Chinese manager of the customs.
 The death of his wife was a fortunate excuse for the old Mandarin, and in accordance with his petition, an order signed by the vermillion pencil of his Imperial Majesty the Emperor was issued to a merchant who had paid a handsome bribe to his predecessor.

 The story continues on the next page Read More –